1. Home

 If your broadband contract ends, you’re considered to be ‘out of contract’, but will still pay a monthly rate on your broadband services.
 According to Ofcom, the average increase is 20% for customers who stay with their existing provider and don’t take any action.
 However, you could see your monthly bill for selected products increase by as much as 90% depending on the provider.

-As your broadband contract end-date approaches, you should get an ‘out-of-contract’ notification from your provider by text, email or letter.
+As your broadband contract end-date approaches, you should get a notification from your provider by text, email or letter.
 According to Ofcom regulations, this must arrive 10 to 40 days before your contract ends.
 The notification should make it clear that you’re free to switch to a new broadband deal.

 The end-of-contract notification is designed to support the many customers who don’t know when their contract ends or missed the end date.
 It should also tell you: